-South Suburban College ("SSC") is a higher education institution located in South Holland, Illinois, offering Associate degree and certificate programs.
-As a current or former student at SSC, we are writing to notify you of a data security incident that may have exposed your personal information.
-SSC takes the confidentiality of our student data very seriously, and we want to provide you with information and resources you can use to protect your information.
+Asheville Arthritis and Osteoporosis Center, P.A. ("Asheville Arthritis") provides healthcare services in the Asheville, North Carolina area.
+We are writing to inform you of a data security incident that exposed your personal information.
+We take the privacy and security of your personal information very seriously and want to provide you with information and resources you can use to protect your information.

-What Happened and What Information Was Involved:
+What Happened and What Information was Involved:

-On or around November 8, 2023, SSC detected that it was the target of a cybersecurity attack, in which an unauthorized third party attempted to infiltrate SSC's network and demand a ransom payment.
-Upon detecting the incident, SSC moved quickly to secure its network environment and launched a thorough investigation.
-The investigation was performed with the help of independent IT security and forensic investigators to determine the scope and extent of the potential unauthorized access of our systems and any personal information.
+On or around May 22, 2024, Asheville Arthritis detected that it was the target of a cybersecurity incident.
+Upon detecting this incident, we moved quickly to secure our network environment and launched a thorough investigation.
+The investigation was performed with the aid of independent IT security and forensic investigators to determine the scope and extent of the potential unauthorized access to our systems and any personal information contained within those systems.

-Although SSC has found no evidence your information has been specifically accessed for misuse, it is possible your name, mailing address, date of birth, and/or social security number, to the extent that such may have existed on the network, could have been exposed.
-Notably, the types of information affected were different for each individual, and not every individual had all of the elements listed above exposed.
+Although we have found no evidence that your information has been specifically misused, it is possible that your name, address, date of birth, telephone number, social security number, and certain medical information such as medical notes, lab results, diagnosis, and health insurance information, to the extent that such existed on the network, could have been exposed.